sanger/crawler/README.md

 This is a history of past and current rules by which positive samples are further filtered and identified as 'filtered positive'.
 Note that any rule change requires the `update_filtered_positives` migration be run, as outlined in the below relevant section.

-The implementation of the current version can be found in the [FilteredPositiveIdentifier](./crawler/filtered_positive_identifier.py), with the implementation of previous versions (if any) in the git history.
+The implementation of the current version can be found in [FilteredPositiveIdentifier](./crawler/filtered_positive_identifier.py), with the implementation of previous versions (if any) in the git history.

 ### Version 1 `v1` - **Current Version**